ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 * **Contextual results:**  All data records with concepts identified as second degree connections of the original matched concepts LESS the related results AND LESS the matched results

 It is important to note that related and contextual results are produced in the same manner for any combination of temporal, spatial, and keyword filters however when a concept filter is also added, then the related and contextual results will only apply to the selected concept(s).
-Let’s add a Concept Filter = Fishing to the filter example above.
+Let's add a Concept Filter = Fishing to the filter example above.

 **Temporal filter (500-700 CE) AND Concept Filter (Fishing)**